Jo-Blade/kbjoy/README.md

 1. gamepad mode: all the input event are send to the virtual gamepad, the keyboard is disabled
 2. keyboard mode: the gamepad exist but is in idle. the keyboard act normally

+you can switch between the two mode using SUPER+ESCAPE

 ## example

 If you want to give a try to the app, you can run the example script: config/keyboards.sh